 Those statements give a clearer indication of where Showtime is coming from despite questions from fans about why Malignaggi was let go.

-It’s now a question of who takes his place in the Showtime spotlight.
-Also, whether Sky Sports in the UK will act in a similar way.
+It’s now a question of who takes his place in the Showtime spotlight also whether Sky Sports in the UK will act similarly.

 It remains to be seen where Paulie Malignaggi goes from here.
 The former two-weight world title-holder is yet to release any statement.